How Anti-Feminism Influences Online Radicalization: The Broadsheet

 ON MY RADAR

-108 Women’s World Cup players on their jobs, money and sacrificing everything
+108 Women’s World Cup players on their jobs, money and sacrificing everything New York Times

-Charting The RealReal’s path to profitability
+Charting The RealReal’s path to profitability Vogue Business

-Booksmart, Late Night, and the fate of the female-fronted comedy
+Booksmart, Late Night, and the fate of the female-fronted comedy Vanity Fair